Why are Japanese Cars Supposed to Be More Reliable than American or European cars?

 History of Japanese Car Manufacturing

 It was Henry Ford who pioneered mass production model in the United States.
 After the world war, two economy of Japan was not ready to replicate this mass production model.
-Some European and American factories had subscribed to this mass-production model of United States.
-But Japanese system, on the other hand, looked old school.
+Some European and American factories had subscribed to this mass-production model of the United States.
+But the Japanese system, on the other hand, looked old school.

 Japan had gone through a war phase and going through the rebuilding process.
 Japanese workers were too conscious about their work.
-They knew that chance for error was less.
+They knew that the chance for error was less.
 It was reflected in the way that upon spotting a mistake it was to be fixed before it was too far in the build.

 A mass production process was different.
-Issues were only dealt when after the car came off the line.
+Issues were only dealt with when after the car came off the line.
 Sometimes it was too late for an issue to be fixed.

 Toyota Production System

 This approach gave birth to Toyota Production System.
 It was a socio-technical system aimed at the production of vehicles and reduction of wastage.
 Today, it is considered, more than any other factor, responsible for what the company is today.

 This system is attributed to an American who was sent to Japan for the rebuilding after world war two.
 He was W. Edwards Deming.

 This strategy just changed everything.
 It increased focus on quality.
 Instead of building and firing countless of vehicles lines, Toyota focused only on what was needed.
 It focused mainly on what was needed and only at the time.
 It was aimed at reducing the wastage and unnecessary costs.

 Soon after that, much of the country adopted this approach.
 Other can also be seen mixing things up.
 Countries are trying to mix things up.
 It is even visible in shared-platform construction.